blondacz/blondacz.github.io/docs/unique_ids_and_time.md

 - **Characteristics**:
     - **Lexicographically sortable** for IDs generated close in time.
     - Allows for **natural ordering**.
+    - Implementations can choose to implement monotonic option which orders the ULIDs generated with the same millisecond.
+     Probability of collision of such ids is debated [here](https://zendesk.engineering/how-probable-are-collisions-with-ulids-monotonic-option-d604d3ed2de)

 - **Use Cases**: Distributed logging, event sourcing, scenarios requiring easy ordering.

 ### Snowflake ID (Twitter Snowflake)